falent/googleHomeAssistantExpressNodeJS/README.md

 *You will get 57.105 USD*

-In your ngrok container in your local machine you will see a POST request:
+In your ngrok container in your ngrok container you will see a POST request with 200 OK Code:

 ![enter image description here](https://lh3.googleusercontent.com/cTrEJQ-2FDM8jYkAgrLYtUH0pEeBRVPH1lzEWsHJfcdFAbEfx1FGVyliuAmO-vC8QlbTAnznYdA)